Happiness in the Pursuit

 Instead, I found myself wondering:

-What if it is simply another way of seeing the world?
+What if "not belonging" isn't a problem, but simply another way of seeing the world?

-When an Idea Finds You at 3am
+When an Idea Hits You at 3am

-Whether reading about leadership, financial planning, psychology, education or organisational behaviour, I often find myself asking:
+Whether reading about leadership, financial planning, psychology, education or organisational behaviour,

 "Why has this become the accepted way?"